-- Their value in cultural, environmental, educational and historical terms is unlikely to be fully reflected in a financial value based purely on a market price; - Legal and/or statutory obligations may impose prohibitions or severe restrictions on disposal by sale; - They are often irreplaceable, and their value may increase over time even if their physical condition deteriorates; and - It may be difficult to estimate their useful lives, which in some cases could be several hundred years.
+•Their value in cultural, environmental, educational and historical terms is unlikely to be fully reflected in a financial value based purely on a market price;

-The University is in the process of identifying Heritage assets for disclosure in subsequent financial statements.
+- Legal and/or statutory obligations may impose prohibitions or severe restrictions on disposal by sale; - They are often irreplaceable, and their value may increase overtime even if their physical condition deteriorates; and - It may be difficult to estimate their useful lives, which in some cases could be several hundred years. - The University is in the process of identifying assets that qualify as heritage assets for disclosure in the subsequent year's financial statements.